Your College Account

 What your College Account includes

 Your College Account will include the following charges:

 - Room Rent: Term-time leases cover term-time only.
-Long leases secure accommodation from the beginning of the Michaelmas Term to the end of the Easter Term.
+Continuous leases secure accommodation from the beginning of the Michaelmas Term to the end of the Easter Term.
 A room deposit of £150 is required at the start of the first term of residence.
-This is refunded after graduation less any damage charges incurred.
+This is refunded after graduation, less any damage charges incurred.